Found us from search engine?

 Data visualization is a booming industry that combines computing power with graphical interfacing to make complex data easy to understand.

 Memes are the Internet’s most popular form of entertainment, using imagery and minimal text in juxtaposition to create comedy.

 Other than memes, people also feast on visual illusions, GIFs, and tricks.
 Images alone can help contextualize information or simply set a mood and tone for a piece.

 Infographics are the best possible way to create shareable content with high virality, subverting the normal relationship between images and text to create primarily visual arguments.

 Video does have limitations.
-It takes considerable time, energy and equipment to make a good video.
-It’s also being hobbled by cell service carriers and their relatively data allowances.
-Once this hurdle is overcome however, video will explode.
+It takes considerable time, energy, and equipment to make a good video.
+It’s also being hobbled by cell service carriers and their relative data allowances.
+Once this hurdle is overcome, however, the video will explode.
 It’s already increased by 400% in two years.

 Despite this, the Click-Through Rate (CTR) is also the highest of any advertising format using video, at 1.84%.
 Based on Alexa, YouTube is now bigger than Facebook.